hennesre/jobhuntengine/interview_prep_framework.md

 **Behavioral:**

 1. **"Tell me about a time you built a product from 0 to 1"**
-   - Use Remesh Flex example: Launched second product line, drove $2.6M in new ARR
-   - Or Remesh Recruit: First self-purchase flow, integrated with external panel, 6x YoY growth
+   - *Use Answer Bank: "Building Remesh Flex 0-to-1"* OR *Use Answer Bank: "Launching Remesh Recruit"*
-   - Emphasize: defining scope, making tradeoffs, driving cross-functional execution
+   - Both cover: defining scope, making tradeoffs, driving cross-functional execution

 2. **"How do you prioritize when everything feels important?"**
-   - Framework: impact vs effort, tie to business goals
-   - Example: Remesh roadmap decisions balancing new features vs new product lines
+   - *Develop new answer* - Use Remesh roadmap decisions, balancing new features vs new product lines
-   - Emphasize: data-driven, user-focused, clear communication of tradeoffs
+   - Framework: impact vs effort, tie to business goals, data-driven

 3. **"Tell me about a time you had to convince stakeholders of a decision they disagreed with"**
-   - Use Remesh Recruit variable pricing model or self-purchase flow decision
+   - *Develop new answer* - Use Remesh Recruit variable pricing model or self-purchase flow decision
    - Emphasize: data to support POV, understanding their concerns, finding alignment

 **Product Sense:**